axecalibur-dev/eventhopper/Readme.md

 ## How to Set Up

 1. **Navigate to the Project Root**:
-    - After ensuring the pre-requisites are met, locate the bash script `start_dev.sh` in the project root.
+    - After ensuring the pre-requisites are met, locate the bash script `start_dev.sh` in the project root and execute it with `sudo sh start_dev.sh` for mac based systems, for linux based replace sh with bash.
+The file is already an executable so chmod won't be required.
     - This bash script is preconfigured to execute terminal commands and initialize Docker Compose to start pulling relevant containers from the registry.

 2. **Docker Compose Process**: